 - If the Parent Index is an MSCI Standard index then the maximum weight of an index constituent will be restricted to the lower of (the weight of the security in the Parent Index + 2%) or 10 times the weight of the security in the Parent Index.
 The minimum weight of an index constituent will be restricted to the higher of the (weight of the security in the Parent Index 2%) or 0. - If the Parent Index is an MSCI Small Cap index the maximum weight of an index constituent will be restricted to the lower of (the weight of the security in the Parent Index + 1%) or 5 times the weight of the security in the Parent Index.
-The minimum weight of an index constituent will be restricted to the higher of (the weight of the security in the Parent Index 1%) or 0. - Exposure of the MSCI Diversified Multiple-Factor Index to non-target Barra style factors such as volatility, growth and liquidity will be restricted to +/-0.25 standard deviations relative to the Parent Index. - The sector weights of the MSCI Diversified Multiple-Factor Index will not deviate more than +/-5% from the sector weights of the Parent Index. - For countries with weight greater than 2.5% in the Parent Index, the weight in the MSCI Diversified Multiple-Factor Index will not deviate more than +/-5% from the country weight in the Parent Index.
+The minimum weight of an index constituent will be restricted to the higher of (the weight of the security in the Parent Index 1%) or 0. - If the Parent Index is an MSCI Investable Market Index (IMI), the maximum and minimum constituent weight constraints will be same as that where the Parent Index is an MSCI Standard Index.
+In the optimization, exposure of the MSCI Diversified Multi-Factor Index to one of the target Barra style factors, namely, Size will be constrained to be greater than or equal to -1.0 standard deviations relative to the Parent Index. - Exposure of the MSCI Diversified Multiple-Factor Index to non-target Barra style factors such as volatility, growth and liquidity will be restricted to +/-0.25 standard deviations relative to the Parent Index. - The sector weights of the MSCI Diversified Multiple-Factor Index will not deviate more than +/-5% from the sector weights of the Parent Index.

-- For countries with weight less than 2.5% in the Parent Index, the weight in the MSCI Diversified Multiple-Factor Index will be capped at 3 times their weight in the Parent Index. - The one-way turnover of the MSCI Diversified Multiple-Factor Index is constrained to a maximum of 20% at each index review.
+- For countries with weight greater than 2.5% in the Parent Index, the weight in the MSCI Diversified Multiple-Factor Index will not deviate more than +/-5% from the country weight in the Parent Index. - For countries with weight less than 2.5% in the Parent Index, the weight in the MSCI Diversified Multiple-Factor Index will be capped at 3 times their weight in the Parent Index. - The one-way turnover of the MSCI Diversified Multiple-Factor Index is constrained to a maximum of 20% at each index review.